software-engineering-at-home/content/WRITING-TEMPLATE.md

 ## Conclusion

-- ☑️ Repeat the presmise, the key points, and the practice advice to close out the video
+- ☑️ Repeat the presmise, the key points, and the practical advice to close out the video
 - ☑️ Like, subscribe, and share - support on patreon